usaid-cs/yesterday-i-learned/auto.md

 1. Intuitively speaking, wheels must be at least twice as tall as what you want the car's ground clearance to be.
 20cm clearance requires 16-inch wheels (including tires).
 1. European cars sold in 2018 [*have*](https://en.wikipedia.org/wiki/ECall) to have an always-listening microphone installed for emergency purposes.
 1. London taxi cabs have their fuel caps on the same side as your car.
-1. To kill yourself by car these days (haha yes), the best chance you have is [drive into the right end of a truck](https://www.youtube.com/watch?v=bT3G-kcKN70), where even Canadian standards will fail you.
 1. If you know tires last 6 to 8 years, and you know how much you typically drive per year, then shouldn't you be buying tires based on combined kilometres over 6 years, instead of wasting money on tires that are a lot better, but cannot possibly be used to its full potential before [rotting away](http://evanstire.com/stop-rot-need-know-tire-dry-rot/)?
 (Remember to also split that number by summer/winter seasons.)
 1. 80% of all registered cars in Albania are, or at least [were](https://answers.yahoo.com/question/index?qid=20110724185649AAp8hX0), Mercedes.
 1. [You can trivially hack a car.](https://www.youtube.com/watch?v=3jstaBeXgAs) "Many of the standard things we would do on a PC to make the software secure, none of that was being done. (...)
 From a Darwinian standpoint, they had never had to face adversaries, and so the code never had to be hardened against that."
 1. Removable seats apparently make a vehicle target for theft: "The [new generation Chevy Suburban] is expected to address the issues regarding the constant thefts of the vehicles, especially with the previous generation's removable seats and items left in the cargo space, which has become a target for carjackers who see the third row seats as valuable on the black market."
 1. The 2019 Avalon does [not](https://www.youtube.com/watch?v=yqbrwN5W7Sc) have a front bumper.
 It has a grille that completely envelops what we consider the front bumper area.
 1. The footprint method in the regulation called [CAFE](http://www.thetruthaboutcars.com/2012/10/how-cafe-killed-compact-trucks-and-station-wagons/) means companies muck around with their vehicles in order to go into different segments by size: "the [PT Cruiser was designed to meet NHTSA standards for classification as a light truck](https://en.wikipedia.org/wiki/Chrysler_PT_Cruiser), for the express purpose of raising Chrysler’s light truck average fuel economy."
-1. Cars turning left at an intersection have no right of way, even [compared to cars trying to turn right into a different lane.](https://www.insurancehotline.com/understanding-right-of-way-common-scenarios/)
 1. Unless you can plug it in in some (way shape form), hybrids aren't the answer to an oil crisis.
 Using half the gas is still using gas.
 [Plug-in hybrids ("PHEVs") can travel 20~80km without gasoline](https://www.plugndrive.ca/electric-cars-available-in-canada/), about 25% the distance of pure electric vehicles, and [should](https://www.slideshare.net/gshobb4005/electric-cars-vs-gas) have the total cost of ownership if you plan to own the vehicle forever.
-1. Cars in the left lane turning left during the brief period when both traffic lights are red, known as the [Pittsburgh left](https://en.wikipedia.org/wiki/Pittsburgh_left), is a terrible idea, even in Pittsburgh.
-1. In the event of a blowout, you aren't supposed to brake, as it forces you to fishtail.
 1. [People who listen to techno ran through twice as many red lights as people who didn't listen to anything.](https://www.youtube.com/watch?v=OlV8A0SLa6Y)
 1. Olive oil might dissolve tree sap.
 1. All of Toyota's brands (including Scion and Lexus) have [the lowest maintenance cost over 10 years](https://i.imgur.com/HYfsuJ9.jpg) among the 30 brands sampled.